ExtremeElectronics/AttaHell/README.md

 Earthing GPIO10 slows down the output by 20x so the call can be heard in a human audio range.
 You will need to repleace the 40khz sounder above with a small speaker to hear this.

 For testing Earthing GPIO6 and GPIO7 gives a good signal with a 40khz sounder.
+As this is pure square wave its louder than the modulated signals above.
+Ideal for testing hetrodyne receivers.

 # NOT TO BE USED FOR ATTRACTING BATS #
 Its illegal to simulate bat calls for attracting bats